Dee-Techie/Cybersecurity-Portfolio/Write-Ups/Pyramid-of-Pain.md

-# 🧗 Pyramid of Pain - Not all indicators are created equal; some of them are far more valuable than others.
+# 🧗 Pyramid of Pain</br>
+Not all indicators are created equal; some of them are far more valuable than others.

 <img src="https://github.com/user-attachments/assets/06bed36b-db06-4dfc-9442-62828687908d" alt="Pyramid of Pain" width="600" />